 Preliminary Display Usability and Comprehension Studies

-Over the course of Q2 and Q3 2017, Hiya Inc. conducted several usability studies targeted at the display guidelines of the STIR/SHAKEN protocol..
+Over the course of Q2 and Q3 2017, Hiya Inc. conducted several usability studies targeted at the display guidelines of the STIR/SHAKEN protocol.
+The studies and their results are provided later in this section.

 The goals of the study were twofold:

 To measure the potential impact of a positive assurance indication for verified calls (the “green checkmark”), and